-North Carolina is nationally known for its approach to high-risk pregnancy management, its high participation rate of perinatal providers in the Medicaid program, and its success in reducing maternal and child health disparities.
-The State care for high-risk pregnant women through two related initiatives: the Pregnancy Management Program (PMP) and Care Management for High-Risk Pregnancies (CMHRP).
-The PMP initiative to manage high-risk pregnancies builds on the State's current approach and seeks to improve maternal health and birth outcomes via alignment of practice requirements, incentives, and quality reporting for perinatal providers and across Standard Plans and Behavioral Health I/DD Tailored Plans.
+North Carolina is nationally known for its approach to high-risk pregnancy management, its high participation rate of perinatal providers in the Medicaid program and its success in reducing maternal and child health disparities.
+The State care for high-risk pregnant women through two related initiatives: The Pregnancy Management Program (PMP) and Care Management for High-Risk Pregnancies (CMHRP).
+The PMP initiative to manage high-risk pregnancies builds on the State's current approach and seeks to improve maternal health and birth outcomes via alignment of practice requirements, incentives, and quality reporting for perinatal providers and across Standard Plans and BH I/DD Tailored Plans.
+At the practice level, the initiative consists of financial incentives tied to use of a standardized screening tool and postpartum follow-up, 34 standard contracting requirements (e.g., no elective delivery prior to 39 weeks), quality measures, quality improvement activities and provider engagement activities.
+Standard Plans and BH I/DD Tailored Plans are required to follow the parameters of the program when contracting with and reimbursing perinatal providers.

-At the practice level, the initiative consists of financial incentives tied to use of a standardized screening tool and postpartum follow-up, standard contracting requirements (e.g., no elective delivery prior to 39 weeks), quality measures, quality improvement activities, and provider engagement activities.
-Standard Plans and Behavioral Health I/DD Tailored Plans are required to follow the parameters of the program when contracting with and reimbursing perinatal providers.
+A hallmark of the initiative is the provision of locally-based care management services through CMHRP.
+Pregnant women at high risk of adverse maternal and/or infant outcomes may be referred into the program by maternity or other providers through use of the standardized screening tool or identified through claims analysis.
+While retaining oversight and accountability for outcomes, Standard Plans and BH I/DD Tailored Plans

-A hallmark of the initiative is the provision of locally based care management services through CMHRP.
-Pregnant women at high risk of adverse maternal and/or infant outcomes may be referred into the program by maternity or other providers through use of the standardized screening tool, or identified through claims analysis.
-While retaining oversight and accountability for outcomes, Standard Plans and Behavioral Health I/DD Tailored Plans are required to contract with Local Health Departments (LHDs) or other local care management entities to provide care/case management services to identified high-risk pregnant women at the launch of each managed care plan.
+32 More information on the BH I/DD Tailored Plan Care Management model is available at files.nc.gov/ncdhhs/TailoredPlan-CareManagement-PolicyPaper-FINAL-20180529.pdf are required to contract with Local Health Departments (LHDs) or other local care management entities to provide care/case management services to identified high-risk pregnant women at the launch of each managed care plan.